mmai/piquetBook/index.md

 COUNTING THE HAND.

 In playing the cards, you must be guided agood deal by what your adversary has called,and also, to some extent, by what he has notcalled (but see Sinking, pp. 156-165).
 You willgenerally know several cards in the adverse hand,or will be able to mark some that have beenput out; sometimes you will know all the cards,especially after some of the tricks have beenplayed.
-For instance : &mdash; If the younger handfails to follow suit to your first lead of a suitof which you could only have five cards, it isevident he has put out three of that suit.
+For instance : - If the younger handfails to follow suit to your first lead of a suitof which you could only have five cards, it isevident he has put out three of that suit.
 Youthen know every card in his hand, and shouldregulate your play accordingly.

 In default of actual knowledge of the contentsof'your opponent's hand, you should count hiscards so far as he has called them, and shouldconsider what cards he is least likely to havediscarded.
 You then mentally assign to him thecards he has most probably kept, and so fill uphis number {see Examples I. and II., pp. 175-177).